All Products

 This section describes the billing methods that are supported by Function Compute.

 Function Compute provides trial quotas for users who activate Function Compute for the first time.
-The trial quotas include GPU quota, vCPU quota, memory quota, function invocation quota, and Cloud Data Transfer (CDT) Internet traffic quota.
-The validity period of the trial quotas is three months.
-You are charged for excess resource usage on the pay-as-you-go basis.
+The trial quotas include the GPU quota, vCPU quota, memory quota, function invocation quota, and Cloud Data Transfer (CDT) Internet traffic quota.
+Trial quotas are valid for three months.
+You are charged for excess resource usage on a pay-as-you-go basis.
 For more information, see Trial quotas.

 Resource plans

 Function Compute provides four types of resource plans: vCPU resource plans, memory resource plans, GPU resource plans, and function invocation plans to offset fees of corresponding billable items.
 Resource plans are preferentially used to offset fees for resource usage.
-After quotas in your resource plans are exhausted, you are charged on the pay-as-you-go basis.
+When quotas in your resource plans are exhausted, you are charged on a pay-as-you-go basis.

 Resource plans allow you to use the same amount of resources at more favorable prices.
 This helps you reduce costs.
 For more information, see Resource plans.